heeseorain/mini_module_abm/exercise1.md

 ### Q1-1.
 Try writing these rules into NetLogo code using [if](http://ccl.northwestern.edu/netlogo/docs/dict/if.html){:target="_blank"} statement: `if boolean [ commands ]`.
 - Use the patch property `live-neighbors` and the commands `cell-birth` and `cell-death`.
 - One line of code for the first three points.
 (You don't need to worry about the 4th point because it doesn't change the cell state.)
+- If you want help, scroll down to the bottom of this page and you will find the answer.

 ### Q1-2.
 Explain how these three lines of code can be shortened to line 43-46 written in the model using the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html){:target="_blank"}.